mkuo005/LET-LP-Scheduler/README.md

 Limitations:
 * The task schedule is analysed over a scheduling window, starting at 0 ns and ending at the makespan, rounded up to the next hyper-period.
 End-to-end constraints where none of their instances appears within the scheduling window are not optimised.
 * Can only indirectly minimise the overall end-to-end response times of all event chains.
+* Tasks are scheduled non-preemptively.
+* Tasks are scheduled on a single-core processor.

 ## Dependencies
 * Python 3